-Where centres are responsible for task setting they must ensure that the assessment criteria, as detailed in the specification, can be met and tasks are accessible to candidates.
-Centres must refer to the awarding body's specification.
+Where centres are responsible for task setting they must refer to the awarding body's specification to ensure that the assessment criteria can be met and tasks are accessible to candidates.

 In A level Geography the Ofqual Subject-Level Conditions and Requirements stipulate that each candidate undertakes a single independent investigation based on a question or issue defined and developed by the candidate.
 Centres may give general guidance but they must not provide candidates with a choice of titles or tasks from which candidates then choose.